 For other specific ineligible cases, please learn more about scope of assessments.

-Temporary recommendation regarding the invitation of one-person trading partners
+Recommendation regarding the invitation of one-person trading partners

 Contact us directly if you have questions on this topic.